arturondg/PE-IBM_Data_Analyst-2_to_8/C3.Data_Visualization_Excel_Cognos/README.md

 ## Labs

-The labs I have post are from modules 1, 2 and 4.
+The labs for modules 1, 2 and 4 are in original format , while those of Cognos Analytics were published in PDF document (Except module 3).
 This is because the use of Cognos Analytics was limited to the free trial.

 ### 1. Visualizing Data Using Spreadsheets